taegyoon-kim/nlp_26spring/README.md

 ## AI Use Policy

 The use of generative AI tools is permitted in this course and can serve as a valuable aid to your learning.
 However, these tools are intended to support your intellectual development---not replace it.
+Increasing research suggests that while AI tools can enhance productivity, this may come at a cost, such as reduced learning if used uncritically (e.g., [Anthropic research](https://arxiv.org/pdf/2601.20245)).

 Students remain responsible for understanding, evaluating, and being able to explain the material and work you submit.
 They are expected to demonstrate genuine understanding through verbal discussion.
-If a student is unable to clearly explain key arguments, methods, coding decisions, or critiques when asked, this will raise serious concerns about improper reliance on AI tools.
+If a student is unable to clearly explain the key arguments, methods, coding decisions, or critiques presented in their written work (including presentations) when asked, it could raise concerns about improper reliance on AI tools.

 First, AI tools may also be used to support learning when engaging with research papers, but they must support comprehension rather than replace it.